mmsamiei/my-own-vm/README.md

 # SimpleScript Language

 SimpleScript is a minimalist programming language designed to run on a simple virtual machine.
+This project implements a complete compiler and runtime environment for SimpleScript.

+## Project Structure

+- `src/` - Contains the source code for the SimpleScript compiler and virtual machine
+  - `compiler.py` - The SimpleScript compiler
+  - `computer.py` - The virtual machine implementation
+  - `cpu.py` - The CPU emulator
+  - `memory.py` - Memory implementation for the virtual machine
+- `examples/` - Sample SimpleScript programs to demonstrate language features
+- `docs/` - Documentation (future enhancement)
+- `run_simplescript.py` - The main script to run SimpleScript programs

 ## Language Features